 Tom Hanks Raises Concerns About AI Vocal Likeness

-Variety reports that in a 2023 Adam Buxton Podcast interview, Hanks said anyone can now recreate themselves "at any age" via AI or deepfake technology, citing The Polar Express (2004) as an early case of actor data being stored in computers for future performance recreation.
+Variety notes Hanks raised this concern in a 2023 Adam Buxton Podcast interview, saying anyone can now be recreated "at any age" via AI or deepfake technology, and pointing to The Polar Express (2004) as an early case of actor data being captured and stored for future performance recreation.
+TechRadar and Futurism also picked up the new remarks, a sign of how far beyond the trade press this concern now travels.

 What to watch